 Falling interest has been the trend since 1981.
-But prior to that, we had rising rates.
-During that period of rising rates, producers who planned to borrow money to replace worn out capital equipment found that it didn’t work at the new, higher rate.
+But before that, we had rising rates.
+During that period of rising rates, producers who planned to borrow money to replace worn-out capital equipment found that it didn’t work at the new, higher rate.
 However, what did work well indeed was to borrow to buy raw materials.
 And to borrow to finance work-in-progress, a buffer of partially completed goods in between each step of the manufacturing process.

-In a period of rising rates and prices, the longer it takes between when a company buys the ingredients until it sells the finished goods, the more profit it makes.
-Thus they have incentive to borrow more to carry more materials in their warehouses.
+In a period of rising rates and prices, the longer it takes between when a company buys the ingredients and it sells the finished goods, the more profit it makes.
+Thus they have an incentive to borrow more to carry more materials in their warehouses.

 Prices & Useless Ingredients